Maharashtra coop dept directs housing societies to draft pet policy; BMC releases 2025 guidelines

 1) Pet license

-The pet owners should apply for the pet license from the local municipal body in Maharashtra and submit it to the RWA while moving in the society.
+The pet owners should apply for the pet license from the local municipal body in Maharashtra and submit it to the RWA while moving into the society.

 2) Vaccination

-All pet dogs in the society should be vaccinated and be treated for any health issue it has.
+All pet dogs in the society should be vaccinated and be treated for any health issue they have.
 A pet parent should submit the vaccination certificates from time to time to the housing society/RWA.

 3) No nuisance to others